evanx/sublog-http/README.md

 # sublog-web

-A microservice to subscribe to a Redis pubsub channel, and print messages to the console.
+A microservice to subscribe to a Redis pubsub channel, and serve messages via HTTP.

 The essence of the implementation is as follows:
 ```javascript